Get insider access

 No

 The camera feels quite comfortable to shoot with, though its relatively small handgrip and body can feel cramped for those with larger hands.
 The video record button is also strangely placed by the thumb rest, making it a little awkward to start recording in movie mode.
-Still, the camera feels lightweight and well-balanced.
+Still, the camera feels lightweight and well-balanced with smaller lenses.
 It's also easy to adjust settings with either eye to the viewfinder, though the offset EVF is better suited to right-eye shooters.

 Design